alfwatt/GaugeKit/README.md

 # GaugeKit.framework

-## Real-time gauges for iOS, macOS and tvOS
+## Real-time gauges for iOS

+## To Do

+- macOS and tvOS views

+## History

+0.3 GaugeKit adopted by iStumbler Labs
+0.2 Gauges test app added
+0.1 ILGaugeKit created at Automatic Labs

 ## License